-GPR is used to transmit a continuous electromagnetic pulse or wave of energy into the ground and record reflections of that energy following its interaction with the objects and layers below the surface.
-Reflections of the radar pulse are recorded on return to the surface by the GPR system, and the strength of these reflections is proportional to the conductive and dielectric properties of the layers and objects present below the surface.
+The technique is used to transmit a continuous electromagnetic pulse or wave of energy into the ground and record reflections of that energy following its interaction with the objects and layers below the surface.
+The strength of reflections recorded is a function of 2-way travel time (the elapsed time for the energy wave to travel from the GPR to reflector and back to the surface) and is proportional to the conductive and dielectric properties of the layers and objects below the surface.

-- Former cemeteries & burials
+- Former cemeteries and burials

 - Gallo-Roman temples

-- Early church foundations
+- Early church foundations and monasteries